 Meeting convened at 6:02 PM.
-The Motion by Martel to add 4 items to the Agenda was seconded and approved 5-0.
-Add (1) pay rate for cross-trained position, (2) MERS issues, (3) TAA and extending benefits for family and (4) previous Public Comment by Deb Graber.
-There was no Public Comment at this time.
+Public Comment received from Deb Graber, who read her document into the record and requested it be attached to the Minutes.The Motion by Martel to add 4 items to the Agenda was seconded and approved 5-0.
+Add (1) pay rate for cross-trained position, (2) MERS issues, (3) TAA and extending benefits for family and (4) Public Comment by Deb Graber.

 Review of Proposal by Karen Kienbaum: MS Kienbaum was present to clarify her proposal to help the Township with the employee handbook and provide training regarding sexual harassment and working in a hostile work environment.
 Her ombudsman service, part of the JustUs program, provides help for employees when needed.
 She also clarified other services she can provide.
 The Motion by Cook to accept the proposal was seconded by Petersen.
 During discussion, assorted fees of the JustUs program were clarified.
 The Motion was amended and seconded to accept the proposal of “JustUs” with the agreed sections, pending final contract containing the following provisions: Section I $4500 for completed handbook with 2 hours of training; Section II JustUs Program with annual Administration Fee of $1200, JustUs Township HR Resource Program @ $2350.00 per instance, JustUs Program of Proactive Risk Management and Investigative Services @ $4650.00, and the ability for cancellation of service at any time.
 Motion passed 5-0.
+There was also discussion of $1.00 fee for legal support.

 Cross-Trained Wages: Discussion of the Cross-Trained Position and the different hourly wages paid for working that position.
 The Motion by Cook that upon verification of any employee meeting both General, EMS and Fire requirements as defined in the job Description dated 12-16-14, when assuming the role of cross-on-base work will receive the going rate was seconded and passed 5-0.
 Any prior work during the fiscal year at a lower rate shall be reimbursed retroactively for hours served.